 First Roasted Stage

 Anytime after the first crack, the roasting is considered done, so any further roasting from this point on will be dependent upon your personal preference.
-You can stop the roasting process whenever you reach your desired doneness.
+You can stop the roasting process whenever you reach your desired level.
 This stage is what is referred to as City Roast.

 The caramelization process continues.
 The oil migrates to the surface and the bean will increase in size as the roasting progresses.
 This stage is referred to a City+ roast.
 When you are just at the point before the second cracking occurs, that stage is called a Full City roast.